I’ve never liked the saying, “you get what you pay for”—which is often used to discount or warn against free or marked-down products or services.

 So, a better way of thinking about it is, yes, there are free and relatively less expensive options available...but when those “same” things are priced higher, you often get more with your purchase.

-Which leads me to our current state as parents—we are frantically searching for online learning options for our kids, and are finding an abundance of choices.
+Which leads me to our current state as parents—we are frantically searching for eLearning for our kids, and are finding an abundance of choices.
 Many are free, which is awesome, but others aren’t, and that stinks.

 But before dismissing any opportunities, the next logical step - and the reason you’re here reading this - is to question “why?”
 Why are some of the seemingly same offerings more expensive than others?
 Especially at a time when many families are now having to cut costs where they can?